In this article, we will take a look at the List of Accredited Pharmacy Schools that don’t require PCAT in 2022.

 PCAT is not part of the admission requirements of pharmacy schools in Canada.
 The most important thing is your GPA which must be at least 70% or 2.8 on a 4.0 scale, while schools like the University of Montreal require a minimum GPA of 3.2

-Out of the 14 accredited pharmacy schools in California, 13 do not require PCAT for Admission.
+Of California’s 14 accredited pharmacy schools, 13 do not require PCAT for Admission.
 Chapman University School of Pharmacy is the only pharmacy school in California that requires a PCAT (a minimum score of 50).

-Some pharmacy schools may not use PCAT as a criterion for admission in 2022 but they have other ways of making sure they only admit students who are of good academic standing.
+Some pharmacy schools may not use the PCAT as a criterion for admission, but they have other ways of ensuring they only admit students of good academic standing.

-I am sure you now know those pharmacy schools that don’t require PCAT in 2022.
+I am sure you now know those pharmacy schools that don’t need PCAT.
 Kindly share this article with your friends and colleagues.